-• Turn on and off alerts for each X Demonstrated.
-Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues).
-Showed that lanes can be configured (e.g., shoulders don't need to be configured to provide detections) Showed that you can configure each camera to be more or less sensitive to detections, speed thresholds for alerting congestion, time of day, day of week rules, etc. Configure the duration from incident detection to incident alert. \boxtimes Demonstrated setting the preferred time to send an alert if a stopped vehicle has been sitting for a pre- set amount of time.
-Configure speed thresholds for detecting congestion or slow traffic.
-X Demonstrated and noted that a scale of 0-100 (slower to higher speed sensitivity) can be selected.
-Also, users can set speed and duration based thresholds to alert for such things as traffic slowdowns, increase in congestion, etc. Configure thresholds for locating start/head and end/tail of traffic queues.
-N/A. Does not detect start and end of queues.
-Configure incident alerts in real- time and by pre-determined parameters. \boxtimes Ability to set rules for time of day and day of week, (pre-determined parameters).
+Turn on and off aler incident type. ts for each • Demonstrated.
+Turn on and off aler geometry (e.g., turn alerts) and location typical versus atypic queues). ts by roadway off shoulder (e.g., designate ⊠ cal traffic • Showed that lanes can be configured (e.g., shoulders don't need to be configured to provide detections) Showed that you can configure each camera to be more or less sensitive to detections, speed thresholds for alerting congestion, time of day, day of week rules, etc. Configure the durat incident detection t ion from o incident alert. ⊠ • Demonstrated setting the preferred time to send an alert if a stopped vehicle has been sitting for a pre- set amount of time.
+Configure speed thr detecting congestio esholds for ⊠ n or slow traffic. • Demonstrated and noted that a scale of 0-100 (slower to higher speed sensitivity) can be selected.
+Also, users can set speed and duration based thresholds to alert for such things as traffic slowdowns, increase in congestion, etc. Configure threshold start/head and end, queues. s for locating /tail of traffic • N/A. Does not detect start and end of queues.
+Configure incident a time and by pre-det parameters. llerts in real- ermined  🖾 • Ability to set rules for time of day and day of week, (pre-determined parameters).
 Ability to save settings for individual and groups of cameras.
-Prioritize alerts and allow real time filtering. - Real-time information about incident timelines. \boxtimes Shows historical timelines of incidents.
-Re-classify incident events to change their priority level over time - contraflow).
-Historical data: Demonstrated dashboards for: volume comparisons, comparisons, congestion i figurec s (by ca stoppe ncident I for switching direction of traffic (e.g., mera) to view a log of historical activity d incidents comparisons, slow speed ts comparisons. ly reports to show where most incidents
+Prioritize alerts and filtering. allow real time - Real-time information incident timelines. on about  🔀 • Shows historical timelines of incidents.
+Re-classify incident change their priority events to / level over time - Other decision support fee Researcher notes from • TrafficVision soft contraflow). • Historical data: • Demonst for: volut comparis • Demonst have occ eatures (please explain): n demonstration: tware can be configured trated dashboards (by ca me comparisons, stoppe sons, congestion inciden trated generating month d for s amera ed inci ts cor nly rep witching direction of traffic (e.g., a) to view a log of historical activity idents comparisons, slow speed mparisons. ports to show where most incidents